Fergus-OH/FractalPy/README.md

 The package also offers a command line interface that can be immediately accessed in the terminal with
 ```
-fractalPy --help
+fractalpy --help
 ```

 For example, we can create a gif of zooming into the mandelbrot set with the following command:
 ```
-fractalPy mandelbrot zoom
+fractalpy mandelbrot zoom
 ```

-If FFmpeg is installed and accessible via the $PATH environment variable, then `fractalPy` can also generate videos, for example
+If FFmpeg is installed and accessible via the $PATH environment variable, then `FractalPy` can also generate videos, for example
 ```
-fractalPy mandelbrot zoom --extension mp4
+fractalpy mandelbrot zoom --extension mp4
 ```

-`fractalPy` makes use of multiprocessing to generate multiple frames simultaneously and also performs the computationally expensive calculations in parallel with `jit`, making it an extremely fast.
+`FractalPy` makes use of multiprocessing to generate multiple frames simultaneously and also performs the computationally expensive calculations in parallel with `jit`, making it an extremely fast.
 <!-- ```
 Fractal().
 ```